 Under the Code the council is required to account separately for significant building components as defined in the council's Componentisation policy.
 This is to ensure material components are depreciated over their respective useful lives.
-Components separately identified relate only to council dwellings, where the main ones are roofs, walls, kitchens, bathrooms, electrics, heating, windows/doors, solar panels, and communal lifts and services area.
-The level of observable inputs is therefore significant, leading to the properties being categorised at Level 2 in the fair value hierarchy.
+Components separately identified relate only to council dwellings, where the main ones are roofs, walls, kitchens, bathrooms, electrics, heating, windows/doors, solar panels, and communal lifts and services.